Real-time 3D human action recognition based on Hyperpoint sequence: METHODOLOGY

-The frame-mixing layer is used to perform the feature mixing across frames.
-Since the temporal information has been injected, the max pooling operation is adopted as the frame-mixing layer to aggregate spatio-temporal information from all the hyperpoints.
-In order to capture the subactions within the point cloud sequence, the hierarchical pyramid max pooling operation is used, which divides the fused hyperpoint sequence $\bm{\widetilde{F}}=\bm{F}+\bm{F}^1+,...,+\bm{F}^{\ell}$ into multiple temporal partitions of the equal number of hyperpoints and then performs the max pooling operation in each partition to generate the corresponding descriptors.
+$\mathcal{H}$-MIX layer is applied to aggregate spatial structures from all the Hyperpoints for the final spatio-temporal features.
+Since the temporal information has been injected, we can only use the simple max pooling to gather spatial information from the temporal marking regions.
+Benefiting from the order property of Hyperpoint sequences, temporal partitions can be easily divided.
+In order to capture the subactions within the Hyperpoint sequence, the hierarchical pyramid max pooling operation is adopted as the $\mathcal{H}$-MIX layer, which divides the fused Hyperpoint sequence $\bm{\widetilde{F}}=\bm{F}+\bm{F}^1+,...,+\bm{F}^{\ell}$ into multiple temporal partitions of the equal number of Hyperpoints and then performs the max pooling operation in each partition to generate corresponding spatio-temporal features.
 In this work, we employ a 2-layer pyramid with three partitions.
-Then, the descriptors from all temporal partitions are simply concatenated to form the global spatio-temporal feature $\bm{R}$.
+Spatio-temporal features from all temporal partitions are simply concatenated to form the final spatio-temporal feature $\bm{R}$.
 Finally, the output of the Hyperpoint-Mixer module is input to a fully-connected classifier head for recognizing human actions.
-It is worth mentioning that the Hyperpoint-Mixer module can also be viewed as a time sequence model.
-Compared to RNN-like and Transformer-like networks, the Hyperpoint-Mixer module implements more competitive performance on the hyperpoint sequence classification task.
-Different from the conventional sequential data, the internal structures of the hyperpoint generate the main discriminant information and the dynamics between the hyperpoints are auxiliary.
-Therefore, the time sequence models that implement strict temporal inference are not suitable for hyperpoint sequences.
-Channel-mixing operations and the frame-mixing operation are separated in the Hyperpoint-Mixer module, which avoids the mutual influence of temporal and spatial information extraction and maximizes the encoding ability for intra-frame human appearance.
-The symmetry function assisted by the hyperpoint dislocation block also preserves plentiful dynamic information for effective human action recognition.